 Plan Your Space

+We wrote about 10 steps you can take to create a well-planned office but it is just as important to plan your home office.
 Once you’ve decided where you’re going to work, it’s important to distinguish the difference between what you need and what you want.
 For example, choosing a good ergonomic chair for your home office is crucial, especially if you have long working hours.
 Choosing a chair that looks particularly fancy but doesn’t necessarily have ergonomic qualities will only result in back pain down the line.
 Make a list of what you absolutely need and then make a separate list of some items you would like to have.
 Distinguishing the difference between the two will help you to stay focussed and productive.